Shahana-Hamza-Mamutty/megasoft-calculator/README.md

 * To run test cases, `docker-compose run app bundle exec rspec`

 ## API
-Used for evaluating an operation with two inputs.
+This api is for evaluating the expression.
+The api is `/megasoft/api/v1/calculator/calculate`.
 Inputs are passed as comma separated string.

-A sample of request body to calculate sum of 2 and 3 is as follow.
-The api is `/megasoft/api/v1/calculator/calculate`.
+Add, Multiply - Supports more than two inputs.
+Sample input: "1,3,9,-4,3.44" Square root, Cube root, Factorial - Single input operators.
+Sample input: "45" Divide, Subtract, Power - Only accepts two inputs at a time.
+Sample input: "10,-4"

 Request Body